 As you put the finishing touches on your estate plan, here are some important steps to consider:

-- Carefully review the detailed letters of instruction from the estate planning attorney, and work with your financial advisor and attorney to take action, such as updating beneficiaries, retitling assets, etc.
+- Carefully review the detailed letters of instruction from your estate planning attorney and work with your financial advisor and attorney to take action as needed, for example by retitling assets and updating beneficiary designations on retirement assets, insurance policies, and other accounts.

 - Create a list of your digital assets and name a successor to handle them.
 Read Viewpoints on Fidelity.com: Estate planning for the digital era

-- Consider writing a memo to direct the specific pieces of "Tangible Personal Property" (furnishings, jewelry, automobiles, collectibles) you want to leave to certain individuals, if this is allowed in your state and is part of your will or trust.
+- Consider writing a memo to direct specific items of "Tangible Personal Property" (such as furnishings, jewelry, automobiles, and collectibles) to certain individuals, if this is allowed in your state and part of your will or trust.

 - Consider drafting and regularly updating a letter of instruction to your children and/or fiduciaries.
 This letter should include an inventory of assets and a list containing names, addresses, and phone numbers of your various advisors (for example, your attorney, accountant, financial professional, or banker).

-Tip: Many families today use secure virtual safes such as FidSafe® to store copies of important documents and other information, such as passwords, financial statements, and wills.
+Tip: Many families today use secure virtual safes to store copies of important documents and other information, such as passwords, financial statements, and estate planning documents.
 In addition, a financial advisor may be able to assist with:

 - Re-registrations of financial assets